futuredapp/arkitekt/README.md

 ```

 ## About
-Created at The Funtasty.
+Created with ♥ at The Funtasty.
 Inspired by [Alfonz library](https://github.com/petrnohejl/Alfonz).
 Licence MIT.